1. WHAT IS THE GUIDE ABOUT?

 2. HOW MANY PEOPLE ARE PLAYING STAR WARS DESTINY?

-Often you'll be concerned whether or not you'll be able to find someone to play Destiny with on a regular basis.
-Maybe you and your partner, or a small group of friends, bought into the game, making your first few purchases, but you don't want to be "stuck" playing with the same group of people constantly.
-Finding a local play group can be essential to the feeling of the game "being worth the money".
+Often you'll be concerned whether or not you'll be able to find someone to play Star Wars Destiny with on a regular basis.
+Maybe you and your partner, or a small group of friends, bought into the game, made your first few purchases, but you don't want to be "stuck" playing with the same group of people constantly.
+Finding a local play group can be essential to the feeling of the game "being worth the investment".

 You might not even have a proper play group in you local area, and although the game is incredibly good, it is still a niche game compared to the established giants.
 There are definite advantages and disadvantages to this.
 One advantage is that you'll have a great deal of influence on the development of you local scene, while a disadvantage is that you'll experience gaming nights with very few people showing up, and that can be dissuasive, to say the least, for putting a lot of hard work into community building.

-I'm not saying this to convince you to not get into the game, but for you to understand that if you just started playing Destiny, it is not a game with tens of thousands of players everywhere, far from it.
+I'm not saying this to dissuade you from getting into the game, but for you to understand that if you just started playing Destiny, it is not a game with tens of thousands of players everywhere, far from it.
 At my first tournament, in March 2017, there were 4 players!
-2 of the 4 players had come along on my accord, and I was expecting to meet a minimum of 20+ players.
+3 of the 4 players had come along on my accord, and I was expecting to meet a minimum of 20+ players.
 If we hadn't shown up there would have been 1 player at the event!

 In Copenhagen (Denmark), a Nordic capital of approx. 1.000.000 people, we are now a regular play group of 25+ players, which is considered big in the European Destiny scene, and while the play group has had its ups and downs, we are certain that it'll continue to grow.
 We also hear of other play groups around the world, i.e. Orlando (Florida) and Portland (Oregon), that have regular gaming nights with loads of people, while there are stories of other local communities that are totally "dead".